Dental Care Is Important

 The importance of dental health cannot be over-emphasized.
 Like people, pets develop plaque and tartar which leads to disease and infection.
-Untreated, this affects the entire body lowering quality of life.
+Untreated, this affects the entire body, eventually lowering the quality of life.
 We take the oral healthcare of our patients very seriously and offer a wide range of state-of-the-art dental services.

 “As needed x-rays” are an oxymoron.
 You don’t know if it was needed until after it is done.